 I believe that, while birthmothers’ rights should be advocated, it is wrong to do so by trampling on children’s rights to their own homes and families.
 Birthmothers are adults who have voices, and they can make certain choices for themselves, whether good or bad.
 But the children have no voice.
 Many adoptees have spoken out to advocate for their own rights and the rights of birthmothers’, but very few have chosen to speak for the rights of children to have their own homes.

 So to all adoptive parents, keep on doing what you are doing, and don’t let some voices of discontent discourage you in any way.
 Because you have so many more adoptees who are your friends.

 The whole of Steve Morrison’s thoughtful article Defense of Adoption can be found on Don Gordon Bell’s website Korean War Baby.
 You might also find Don’s story and views on adoption interesting.
-He was a mixed race toddler adopted right after the war in 1956.
-He now lives in Korea and has some very interesting insight on what it means to be adopted.
+He was a mixed-race toddler adopted right after the war in 1956.
+He now lives in Korea and has some very interesting insight into what it means to be adopted.

 Image credit: Jim Nix / Nomadic Pursuits